Thearas/allocate/README.md

 Allocate provides functions for allocating golang structs so that pointer fields are pointers to zero'd values instead of `nil`.

-Also provides two evil functions `ZeroNested`/`SetNested` for only allocating or setting default value for nested field.
+Also provides two evil functions `ZeroNested`/`SetNested` for only allocating or setting value for nested field.

 ## Brief Example